forrestbao/MLClass/6_Neural_Networks/6_NNs.md

 :::: {.column width=0.4}
 - We see a recursive pattern that a transform matrix $\mathbb{W}$ or $\mathbb{V}$ is left-multiplied with a term and then Hadamard product ($\circ$) with a $\psi(\cdot)$ term.

-- It does two things: first, distribute the gradient on error one layer backward/upstream, and second pass the gradient thru the activation function.
+- It does two things: first, distribute the gradient on loss one layer backward/upstream, and second pass the gradient thru the activation function.
 Then the gradient is ready to be partial derivated with weights.

 - If we keep applying this, we can compute the gradient of loss/error over weights of more upstream layers.
 ::::